elizetavares/elizetavares.github.io/_pages/dighum.md

 This podcast celebrates the 350th anniversary of the first public performance of a work by Behn, surveying major trends across translations of romances and scientific texts, timely plays, erotic poetry, and an anti-slavery novella.
 Researched, written, and produced by University of Alabama undergraduates during the coronavirus global pandemic in the spring of 2021, this limited series provides the public with a primer to one of the most influential writers in English you’ve never heard of.

-This project was featured as part of the National Humanities Alliance’s *Humanities for All* series, “[Making the Covert Public](https://humanitiesforall.org/blog/making-the-covert-public)” (15 June 2021), and in [a post](https://thewire.mla.hcommons.org/core-spotlight-making-the-covert-public-by-elizabeth-e-tavares/) for the Modern Language Association’s blog, *The Wire* (3 August 2021).
+This project was featured as part of the National Humanities Alliance’s *Humanities for All* series, “[Making the Covert Public](https://humanitiesforall.org/blog/making-the-covert-public)” (June 2021), and in [a post](https://thewire.mla.hcommons.org/core-spotlight-making-the-covert-public-by-elizabeth-e-tavares/) for the Modern Language Association’s blog, *The Wire* (August 2021).

 ## Othello's Crane: A Twitter Play
 *First-Year Seminar, Pacific University*